Marathon Long Run Variations – 5 Sessions To Boost Endurance Gains

 Marathon long run is the best time to test out different fueling strategies and find what works for you.

-Generally, though, if the training lasts for longer than 1.5 hours and involves intensity (like high Zone 2 or higher) it’s better to take additional fuel with you.
+Generally, though, if the training lasts for longer than 1.5 hours and involves intensity (like high Zone 2 and above) it’s better to take additional fuel with you.

 Liquid calories, like gels, work best, because those are easier to consume and digest.

-After an athlete can comfortably complete a 1.5 to 2 hour run at an easy pace it’s time to add some variety to the long run to better prepare for race day.
+After an athlete can comfortably complete a 1.5 to 2 hour run at an easy pace it’s time to add some variety to long runs to better prepare for race day.

 In particular, adding efforts at marathon pace and slightly above it (upper Zone 3 for most athletes) will train the body to maintain the pace better on race day.